· AI

 How the general-purpose agent works in Claude Code

 The general-purpose agent in Claude Code is not the main agent and not something you pick.
 It is a built-in subagent Claude routes to on its own for complex, multi-step work.
-It inherits your model and, in current Claude Code, spawns as a fork of your conversation.
+It inherits your model and, by default, runs in its own fresh context that Claude briefs with a short summary.
 This post explains how it actually works and what that costs you.

 What is a subagent in Claude Code